nikkifargus/WDI_PROJECT_2/README.md

 <img src="src/images/website.png"></img>

 ## Introduction
-This was my first full stack web application in which I made an authenticated RESTful app using Node.js, Express, EJS, an external API and MongoDB.
+This was my first full stack web application in which I made an authenticated RESTful app using Node.js, Express, EJS and MongoDB.
 I found this project the most difficult because, as well as the coding languages being a new skill, the concept of implementing multiple interconnecting files was also new.

 Click <a href="https://warm-oasis-10599.herokuapp.com/">here</a> to have a look at my website.